“Enthralling and illuminating.”

 —Booklist (Starred Review)

 “Forugh Farrokhzad’s determination to live freely and authentically, and to express that determination in her art, proved unbearable to the fundamentalist state.
-Jasmin Darznik brings her own poetic sensibility to bear on this tragic, but ultimately inspiring,
+Jasmin Darznik brings her own poetic sensibility to bear on this tragic, but ultimately inspiring, act of creative remembrance.”

 -Jonathan Dee, author of The Locals